Jubilee (musical): Act II

 It is a rainy Sunday morning at Feathermore ("Sunday Morning Breakfast Time").
 The Royal Family has invited all of their friends from the past week to the Castle, as they couldn't stand the dull routine practiced at Feathermore.
-When their friends arrive, they decide to abdicate the throne, and run off to Rockwell-On-Sea, before going to America ("Mr. and Mrs. Smith").
-At Rockwell-On-Sea ("Six Little Wives"), both the Queen and the Princess win "Miss Rockwell 1935".
-The Prime Minister comes to them, dragging Prince Peter and Prince Rudloph, revealing that there was no threat, and they will return to the Palace for the Jubilee.
+When their friends arrive, they decide to abdicate the throne and run off to Rockwell-on-Sea before going to America ("Mr. and Mrs. Smith").
+At Rockwell-on-Sea ("Six Little Wives"), both the Queen and the Princess win "Miss Rockwell 1935."
+The Prime Minister comes to them, dragging along Prince Peter and Prince Rudolph, revealing that there was no threat; they will return to the Palace for the Jubilee.
 Everyone bids their friends goodbye ("A Picture of Me Without You" (Reprise)).
 The King and Queen cheer up by listening to a favorite old song of theirs ("Me and Marie") before being arrested for bathing nude.
-As the prison burnt down they are put in Lion cages.
-With James' help, they knock out the zookeeper with a version of the King's string trick, and escape.
-Meanwhile Eric Dare and the Princess tearfully say goodbye ("When Love Comes Your Way" (Reprise)) and Karen and Prince James share their last dance ("It Was Just One of Those Things").
+As the prison burnt down, they are put in lion cages.
+With James' help, they knock out the zookeeper with a version of the King's string trick and escape.
+Meanwhile, Eric Dare and the Princess tearfully say goodbye ("When Love Comes Your Way" (Reprise)), and Karen and Prince James share their last dance ("It Was Just One of Those Things").
 At the Jubilee, Eric, Karen, Eva, and Charles are awarded Jubilee honors and the two young Princes are allowed to go to Radio City ("Our Crown" (Reprise)).
 The King attempts to perform his string trick, but resorts to singing "Me and Marie" instead, as the curtain falls on the joyful scene ("Finale Ultimo").